yowlonglee/Enhanced-Powergaming-Scripts/README.md

 This is a script specifically designed for the Paladin class.
 This script will constantly Turn Undead when the "V" key is pressed and will cast pre-buff spells when the "D" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.

+##### MO-RANGER

+This is a script specifically designed for the Ranger class.
+This script will cast pre-buff spells when the "D" key is pressed.
+In addition to pre-buffing, the script will intelligently heal and use abilities both in and out of combat.

 ##### MO-SKALD

 This is a script specifically designed for the Skald Kit.
 This script will cast pre-buff spells when the "D" key is pressed.
 In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
 When not casting spells, the Skald will constantly be singing the Skald song.
 Additionally, between casting spells, the Skald will start singing again to attempt to keep the Skald song up constantly in combat.
 This script is written to use up to Level 9 Spells.

-##### MO-SORCERER

-This script works with any pure mage type character.
-This is great for low-level spellcasters or a spellcaster that you are dualling into.
-This script will cast pre-buff spells when the "D" key is pressed.
-In addition to pre-buffing, the script will intelligently use abilities both in and out of combat.
-Please note: this script will not cast offensive spells at the enemy.
-Only defensive/protective spells are used.
-The script will keep constant uptime of Melf's Minute Meteors.

-### Enhanced Scripts for Summoned Celestials (BETA)
+### Enhanced Scripts for Summoned Celestials

 This provides enhanced ai scripts for summoned celestials such as Planetar, Fallen Planetar, Deva, and Fallen Deva.
 Overall, the scripts allows the player to be more hands off with summoned celestials, and they will act intelligently in targeting enemy players.
 Hostile summoned celestials will also act more intelligently when attacking your party if you find yourselves facing off in battle.
 Like the other scripts listed above, this script will cast pre-buff spells when the "D" key is pressed.
 Spell Revisions also rewrote their spellbooks, and the scripts will accomodate these changes.
-I am still refining these scripts through playtesting, so keeping it in more of a BETA state, but they are fully playable.

 ### Restore Vanilla Belm and Kundane